- Year of Call

-Junior counsel (Senior, Simon Di Rollo QC) for the pursuer in the first case in Scotland (since the coming into force of the Damages (Asbestos Related Conditions) (Scotland) Act 2009) in which the court was asked to determine the methodology appropriate to the quantification of damages for pleural plaques on a full and final basis.
+Junior counsel (Senior, Simon Di Rollo KC) for the pursuer in the first case in Scotland (since the coming into force of the Damages (Asbestos Related Conditions) (Scotland) Act 2009) in which the court was asked to determine the methodology appropriate to the quantification of damages for pleural plaques on a full and final basis.

-Junior counsel, (Senior, Angela Grahame QC) for the pursuer, a race horse trainer who fell from a horse and sustained life-changing injuries.
+Junior counsel, (Senior, Angela Grahame KC) for the pursuer, a race horse trainer who fell from a horse and sustained life-changing injuries.
 Complex issues of fact and law.

 Selected cases: criminal